How to Handle Equipment Failure and Downtime Situations

 1. Repair

 Repairing existing equipment is a quick and straightforward option.
 Repairing means fixing what is in disrepair to bring it to the same state the machine/system was in before it broke.
-Items are replaced if broken beyond repair but not upgraded.
-After a repair, the machine/system should work exactly as it did before it broke – no better, no worse.
+Items are replaced if damaged beyond repair but not upgraded.
+After a repair, the machine/system should work precisely as it did before it broke – no better, no worse.
 Performing simple repairs on your machine/system is often an inexpensive and practical option to get you back in business.
-You can rely on the CDWdrives repair department to quickly determine the reasons for component failure and provide a detailed repair quote and job
+You can rely on the CDWdrives repair department to quickly determine the reasons for component failure and provide a detailed repair quote and time estimate.

 2. Refurbish